finn-no/query-params/README.md

+# query-params
-# Very simple CommonJS-module to encode/decode query parameters
+Very simple CommonJS-module to encode/decode query parameters

 Convert object to query string or opposite.
 You need Browserify or similar to use this in a browser.
 It doesn't use ES5, so it should work in older browsers.